aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/01-initialization.md

 ```

 :::note
-We used Solidity's `immutable` keyword so that the admin variable can never be changed.
+The `admin` variable is set as `immutable` so that it can never be changed.
 Immutable variables can only be initialized in the constructor.
 :::

 This type of constructor implementation stores the `IDAO _dao` reference in the right place.
 If your plugin is deployed often, which we could expect, we can [save significant amounts of gas by deployment through using the minimal proxy pattern](https://blog.openzeppelin.com/workshop-recap-cheap-contract-deployment-through-clones/).